pyecharts/pyecharts/docs/en-us/advanced.md

 Based above, the pyecharts team developed [pyecharts-javascripthon] (https://github.com/pyecharts/pyecharts-javascripthon) as the underlying Python-To-Javascript language translation library, which encapsulated the above two different translators.
 Several Javascript data type adaptation modules are also available.
 For more on the translator, please go to [Translator] (en-us/translator).

-Pyecharts currently only uses and encapsulates some of Javascripthon's translation rules, mainly **Function Translate**.
+pyecharts currently only uses and encapsulates some of Javascripthon's translation rules, mainly **Function Translate**.
 Use pseudo code to indicate the following:

 ```
 input：a Python function objection